PKU-Alignment/omnisafe/docs/source/index.rst

             Puzzling Math
             ^^^^^^^^^^^^^
-            Safe RL algorithms are a class of algorithms built on a rigorous mathematical system.
-            These algorithms have a detailed theoretical derivation, but they lack a unified symbolic system, which makes it difficult for beginners to learn them systematically and comprehensively.
+            Safe RL algorithms are a class of algorithms that are based on a rigorous mathematical foundation.
+Although these algorithms have detailed theoretical derivations, they lack a unified symbolic system, which can make it difficult for beginners to learn them systematically and comprehensively.

     .. tab-item:: Problem II
         :sync: key2